jamf/NoMADLogin-AD/README.md

 Now we need to configure the AuthorizationDB so that the NoLoAD bundle will load at the login window.
 We've provided some scripts and templates to make this easy to do and easy to undo.

 1. Open a Terminal window in the evaluate-mechanisms folder of the Preview 3 archive.
 2. Run `sudo ./loadAD.bash` to load in the code bundle.
-All this script does is run the security command to load in the `console-ad-usercreate` file to AuthorizationDB.
+All this script does is run the security command to load in the `console-ad` file to AuthorizationDB.

 Now you should be able to logout and find yourself staring at the majesty of NoMAD Login.
 ## Using NoLoAD